-Back pain is pain felt in the back that usually originates from the muscles, nerves, bones, joints or other structures in the spine.
+Back pain usually originates from the muscles, nerves, bones, joints or other structures in the spine.
 The onset of back pain may be acute or chronic.
 It can be constant or intermittent, stay in one place or radiate to other areas.
 It may be characterized by a dull ache, or a sharp or piercing or burning sensation.
 Back pain may be classified by various methods to aid its diagnosis and management.
 The anatomic classification of back pain follows the segments of the spine: cervical, thoracic, lumbar or sacral.

 Symptoms of Back Pain